AI-based separation of turbulence from coherent background flows in decaying hydrodynamic turbulence: AI Model for Turbulence--Background Separation

 where $\langle\cdot\rangle$ denotes spatial averaging (and additionally averaging over batch and channels).
 Although the leakage term relies on knowledge of the background field and is therefore applicable only during training on synthetic data, it serves to guide the network toward a physically meaningful separation that generalizes to unseen simulation data.

 In our baseline configuration, we set $\lambda_{\rm MSE}=1$, $\lambda_{\rm spec}=5\times10^{-3}$ and $\lambda_{\rm leak}=5\times10^{-2}$.
+The coefficients of the spectral and leakage terms were chosen empirically so that the pixel-wise MSE remains the dominant optimization objective, while the additional terms act as regularizers that encourage spectral consistency and suppress contamination from background modes.
+These values were selected so that the different loss components contribute at comparable magnitudes during training despite their intrinsically different numerical scales.
 The evolution of the individual loss terms during training is shown in Fig. \ref{fig:f3}.
 The mean squared error rapidly decreases within the first few epochs, indicating fast convergence in pixel space.
 The spectral loss decreases more gradually, reflecting the increased difficulty of matching the power spectrum across spatial scales.
 The leakage loss remains subdominant but non-negligible, demonstrating that the model actively suppresses contamination from large-scale background modes.

+To assess the role of the auxiliary loss terms, we performed a simple ablation study in which either the spectral consistency term or the leakage penalty was removed from the training objective.
+The results are summarized in Table~\ref{Table1}.
+The baseline model, which uses the full composite loss, yields the best overall performance.
+Removing either the spectral term or the leakage term increases not only the corresponding loss component but also the pixel-wise reconstruction error.
+This indicates that both auxiliary terms act as effective regularizers and help stabilize the separation by enforcing spectral fidelity and suppressing contamination from background modes.